 For many years (2002-2013), Hidden Gambia provided visitors to The Gambia with the opportunity to travel off the beaten track to discover the rich variety of birds, wildlife and people that live along the river banks of this West African country.

-In the meantime, Bithaye has stolen tens of thousands of £'s worth of company property, including Hidden Gambia's boats (which were only leased to Bird Safari Camp).
-Our solar-powered boat - the first in Africa - was impounded by the police in November 2012, because Bithaye claimed that it belonged to Bird Safari Camp (and therefore to him!).
-My staff were refused access to replace a bilge pump and in August 2014 the boat filled with rainwater and sank.
-To date my €100,000 investment is still sitting at the bottom of the Gambia River, gradually rusting away.
+In the meantime, Bird Safari Camp has all but been destroyed.
+In the words of one recent visitor, it is now "Dirty, uncared for ...and just a shell.
+Avoid at all costs".
+Bithaye has also stolen Hidden Gambia's boats (which were only leased to Bird Safari Camp).
+Our solar-powered boat - the first in Africa - was impounded in November 2012, simply because Bithaye claimed that it belonged to Bird Safari Camp - and therefore to him!
+This occurred despite Bithaye's utter lack of evidence to support his claim and in the face of overwhelming evidence against him: original contract documents, receipts, bank statements etc. Amusingly, when I tried to recover the boat, I was charged - and almost prosecuted - for "stealing my own property"!
+Regrettably, our staff were refused access to replace a faulty bilge pump and in August 2014 the boat filled with rainwater and sank.
+To date my D5.5 million (approx. €100,000) investment is still at the bottom of the Gambia River, gradually rusting away.

+In April 2013, I suspended Hidden Gambia's operations and in September 2016, I closed the company down permanently.
 Having spent the best part of 20 years helping to develop tourism in The Gambia, I have now moved on to other projects.
 My thoughts, however, remain with the former staff of Bird Safari Camp and the many other Gambians and their families that we (and you!) supported through Hidden Gambia, some of whom have since risked their lives to travel to Europe in search of a better life.